jllegras/ngsToolsDev/EXAMPLE/README.md

     Rscript --vanilla --slave $NGSTOOLS/plot2dSFS.R testB.joint.spec testB.joint.spec.pdf pop1 pop2

+Eventually, the estimated 2D-SFS can be converted into `dadi` format (Gutenkunst et al. 2009) for demographic inferences, using the R script `convert.2Dsfs.to.dadi.R`.

 Then we calculate method-of-moments estimator of FST, at each site, with the following command:

     $NGSTOOLS/bin/ngsFST -postfiles testB1.rf.sfs testB2.rf.sfs -priorfile testB.joint.spec -nind 10 8 -nsites 10000 -outfile testB.fst -islog 1